tytydraco/yessleep/out/I_was_present_at_Mission_Control_during_a_secret_space_excursion_that_was_covered_up_Now_Im_breaking_my_silence_No_real_names_used.md

 ‘Anybody else keen to speak to the media?’ the general asks.

 *
 All that was two months ago.
 We had to undergo a torturous "*Debrief*", sign endless papers, swear endless oaths.
 We were released, but threatened with death if we broke our silence.
-Look I tried, I know what posting this might mean.
+Look, I know what posting this might mean.
 But the world needs to know what’s out there, no matter how scared I am to be the one to reveal it.